yuri-pechatnov/caos/tools/save_them_all.md

 execute_cmd("git push origin master")
 ```

-    > git add --ignore-errors  ../sem26-fs-fuse/*.ipynb
+    > git add --ignore-errors  ../sem28-unix-time/*.ipynb
-    warning: LF will be replaced by CRLF in sem26-fs-fuse/fs_fuse.ipynb.
+    warning: LF will be replaced by CRLF in sem28-unix-time/time.ipynb.
     The file will have its original line endings in your working directory.
-    > git add --ignore-errors  ../sem26-fs-fuse/*.md
+    > git add --ignore-errors  ../sem28-unix-time/*.md
-    warning: LF will be replaced by CRLF in sem26-fs-fuse/README.md.
+    warning: LF will be replaced by CRLF in sem28-unix-time/README.md.
     The file will have its original line endings in your working directory.
-    > git add --ignore-errors  ../sem26-fs-fuse/*.c
-    > git add --ignore-errors  ../sem26-fs-fuse/*.cpp
-    > git add --ignore-errors -f  -f ../sem26-fs-fuse/bash_popen_tmp/*.html
-    fatal: pathspec '../sem26-fs-fuse/bash_popen_tmp/*.html' did not match any files
-    > git add --ignore-errors -f  -f ../sem26-fs-fuse/interactive_launcher_tmp/*.log
+    > git add --ignore-errors  ../sem28-unix-time/*.c
-    warning: LF will be replaced by CRLF in sem26-fs-fuse/interactive_launcher_tmp/146757502118967101.log.
+    warning: LF will be replaced by CRLF in sem28-unix-time/time.c.
     The file will have its original line endings in your working directory.
+    > git add --ignore-errors  ../sem28-unix-time/*.cpp
-    warning: LF will be replaced by CRLF in sem26-fs-fuse/interactive_launcher_tmp/147276701824676576.log.
+    warning: LF will be replaced by CRLF in sem28-unix-time/time.cpp.
     The file will have its original line endings in your working directory.
+    > git add --ignore-errors -f  -f ../sem28-unix-time/bash_popen_tmp/*.html
+    fatal: pathspec '../sem28-unix-time/bash_popen_tmp/*.html' did not match any files
+    > git add --ignore-errors -f  -f ../sem28-unix-time/interactive_launcher_tmp/*.log
+    fatal: pathspec '../sem28-unix-time/interactive_launcher_tmp/*.log' did not match any files
+    > git add -u
-    warning: LF will be replaced by CRLF in sem26-fs-fuse/interactive_launcher_tmp/213277631725109524.log.
+    warning: LF will be replaced by CRLF in sem28-unix-time/README.md.
     The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in sem26-fs-fuse/interactive_launcher_tmp/235760066975161681.log.
+    warning: LF will be replaced by CRLF in sem28-unix-time/time.ipynb.
     The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in sem26-fs-fuse/interactive_launcher_tmp/287127017673741017.log.
-    The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in sem26-fs-fuse/interactive_launcher_tmp/345683743884658314.log.
-    The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in sem26-fs-fuse/interactive_launcher_tmp/442878109826994900.log.
-    The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in sem26-fs-fuse/interactive_launcher_tmp/470031525194436360.log.
-    The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in sem26-fs-fuse/interactive_launcher_tmp/519801511125767993.log.
-    The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in sem26-fs-fuse/interactive_launcher_tmp/522986491482176757.log.
-    The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in sem26-fs-fuse/interactive_launcher_tmp/61623166733178622.log.
-    The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in sem26-fs-fuse/interactive_launcher_tmp/641007689157295209.log.
-    The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in sem26-fs-fuse/interactive_launcher_tmp/641130880274056413.log.
-    The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in sem26-fs-fuse/interactive_launcher_tmp/659282497235050446.log.
-    The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in sem26-fs-fuse/interactive_launcher_tmp/666225852948373763.log.
-    The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in sem26-fs-fuse/interactive_launcher_tmp/701017874017053975.log.
-    The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in sem26-fs-fuse/interactive_launcher_tmp/709797522600267341.log.
-    The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in sem26-fs-fuse/interactive_launcher_tmp/744932609253392043.log.
-    The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in sem26-fs-fuse/interactive_launcher_tmp/786232964752647717.log.
-    The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in sem26-fs-fuse/interactive_launcher_tmp/819181811665862953.log.
-    The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in sem26-fs-fuse/interactive_launcher_tmp/822391864867066635.log.
-    The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in sem26-fs-fuse/interactive_launcher_tmp/827057296198282123.log.
-    The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in sem26-fs-fuse/interactive_launcher_tmp/919486872496970421.log.
-    The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in sem26-fs-fuse/interactive_launcher_tmp/992530437560162458.log.
-    The file will have its original line endings in your working directory.
-    > git add -u
-    warning: LF will be replaced by CRLF in sem26-fs-fuse/fuse_c_example/main.c.
-    The file will have its original line endings in your working directory.
     warning: LF will be replaced by CRLF in tools/save_them_all.ipynb.
     The file will have its original line endings in your working directory.
     > git commit -m 'yet another update'
-    warning: LF will be replaced by CRLF in sem26-fs-fuse/README.md.
+    warning: LF will be replaced by CRLF in sem28-unix-time/README.md.
     The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in sem26-fs-fuse/fs_fuse.ipynb.
+    warning: LF will be replaced by CRLF in sem28-unix-time/time.c.
     The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in sem26-fs-fuse/fuse_c_example/main.c.
+    warning: LF will be replaced by CRLF in sem28-unix-time/time.cpp.
     The file will have its original line endings in your working directory.
+    warning: LF will be replaced by CRLF in sem28-unix-time/time.ipynb.
+    The file will have its original line endings in your working directory.
     warning: LF will be replaced by CRLF in tools/save_them_all.ipynb.
     The file will have its original line endings in your working directory.
-    [master 4c319b6] yet another update
-    warning: LF will be replaced by CRLF in sem26-fs-fuse/README.md.
+    warning: LF will be replaced by CRLF in sem28-unix-time/README.md.
     The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in sem26-fs-fuse/fs_fuse.ipynb.
+    warning: LF will be replaced by CRLF in sem28-unix-time/time.c.
     The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in sem26-fs-fuse/fuse_c_example/main.c.
+    warning: LF will be replaced by CRLF in sem28-unix-time/time.cpp.
     The file will have its original line endings in your working directory.
+    [master 34c419f] yet another update
-    warning: LF will be replaced by CRLF in sem26-fs-fuse/interactive_launcher_tmp/146757502118967101.log.
+    warning: LF will be replaced by CRLF in sem28-unix-time/README.md.
     The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in sem26-fs-fuse/interactive_launcher_tmp/147276701824676576.log.
+    warning: LF will be replaced by CRLF in sem28-unix-time/time.c.
     The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in sem26-fs-fuse/interactive_launcher_tmp/213277631725109524.log.
+    warning: LF will be replaced by CRLF in sem28-unix-time/time.cpp.
     The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in sem26-fs-fuse/interactive_launcher_tmp/235760066975161681.log.
+    warning: LF will be replaced by CRLF in sem28-unix-time/time.ipynb.
     The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in sem26-fs-fuse/interactive_launcher_tmp/287127017673741017.log.
-    The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in sem26-fs-fuse/interactive_launcher_tmp/345683743884658314.log.
-    The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in sem26-fs-fuse/interactive_launcher_tmp/442878109826994900.log.
-    The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in sem26-fs-fuse/interactive_launcher_tmp/470031525194436360.log.
-    The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in sem26-fs-fuse/interactive_launcher_tmp/519801511125767993.log.
-    The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in sem26-fs-fuse/interactive_launcher_tmp/522986491482176757.log.
-    The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in sem26-fs-fuse/interactive_launcher_tmp/61623166733178622.log.
-    The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in sem26-fs-fuse/interactive_launcher_tmp/641007689157295209.log.
-    The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in sem26-fs-fuse/interactive_launcher_tmp/641130880274056413.log.
-    The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in sem26-fs-fuse/interactive_launcher_tmp/659282497235050446.log.
-    The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in sem26-fs-fuse/interactive_launcher_tmp/666225852948373763.log.
-    The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in sem26-fs-fuse/interactive_launcher_tmp/701017874017053975.log.
-    The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in sem26-fs-fuse/interactive_launcher_tmp/709797522600267341.log.
-    The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in sem26-fs-fuse/interactive_launcher_tmp/744932609253392043.log.
-    The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in sem26-fs-fuse/interactive_launcher_tmp/786232964752647717.log.
-    The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in sem26-fs-fuse/interactive_launcher_tmp/819181811665862953.log.
-    The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in sem26-fs-fuse/interactive_launcher_tmp/822391864867066635.log.
-    The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in sem26-fs-fuse/interactive_launcher_tmp/827057296198282123.log.
-    The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in sem26-fs-fuse/interactive_launcher_tmp/919486872496970421.log.
-    The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in sem26-fs-fuse/interactive_launcher_tmp/992530437560162458.log.
-    The file will have its original line endings in your working directory.
     warning: LF will be replaced by CRLF in tools/save_them_all.ipynb.
     The file will have its original line endings in your working directory.
-     28 files changed, 428 insertions(+), 124 deletions(-)
+     5 files changed, 280 insertions(+), 592 deletions(-)
-     create mode 100644 sem26-fs-fuse/interactive_launcher_tmp/146757502118967101.log
-     create mode 100644 sem26-fs-fuse/interactive_launcher_tmp/147276701824676576.log
-     create mode 100644 sem26-fs-fuse/interactive_launcher_tmp/213277631725109524.log
-     create mode 100644 sem26-fs-fuse/interactive_launcher_tmp/235760066975161681.log
-     create mode 100644 sem26-fs-fuse/interactive_launcher_tmp/287127017673741017.log
-     create mode 100644 sem26-fs-fuse/interactive_launcher_tmp/345683743884658314.log
-     create mode 100644 sem26-fs-fuse/interactive_launcher_tmp/442878109826994900.log
-     create mode 100644 sem26-fs-fuse/interactive_launcher_tmp/470031525194436360.log
-     create mode 100644 sem26-fs-fuse/interactive_launcher_tmp/519801511125767993.log
-     create mode 100644 sem26-fs-fuse/interactive_launcher_tmp/522986491482176757.log
-     create mode 100644 sem26-fs-fuse/interactive_launcher_tmp/61623166733178622.log
-     create mode 100644 sem26-fs-fuse/interactive_launcher_tmp/641007689157295209.log
-     create mode 100644 sem26-fs-fuse/interactive_launcher_tmp/641130880274056413.log
-     create mode 100644 sem26-fs-fuse/interactive_launcher_tmp/659282497235050446.log
-     create mode 100644 sem26-fs-fuse/interactive_launcher_tmp/666225852948373763.log
-     create mode 100644 sem26-fs-fuse/interactive_launcher_tmp/701017874017053975.log
-     create mode 100644 sem26-fs-fuse/interactive_launcher_tmp/709797522600267341.log
-     create mode 100644 sem26-fs-fuse/interactive_launcher_tmp/744932609253392043.log
-     create mode 100644 sem26-fs-fuse/interactive_launcher_tmp/786232964752647717.log
-     create mode 100644 sem26-fs-fuse/interactive_launcher_tmp/819181811665862953.log
-     create mode 100644 sem26-fs-fuse/interactive_launcher_tmp/822391864867066635.log
-     create mode 100644 sem26-fs-fuse/interactive_launcher_tmp/827057296198282123.log
-     create mode 100644 sem26-fs-fuse/interactive_launcher_tmp/919486872496970421.log
-     create mode 100644 sem26-fs-fuse/interactive_launcher_tmp/992530437560162458.log
     > git push origin master
-    Counting objects: 34, done.
+    Counting objects: 9, done.
     Delta compression using up to 2 threads.
-    Compressing objects: 100% (34/34), done.
+    Compressing objects: 100% (9/9), done.
-    Writing objects: 100% (34/34), 6.39 KiB | 0 bytes/s, done.
+    Writing objects: 100% (9/9), 4.43 KiB | 0 bytes/s, done.
-    Total 34 (delta 29), reused 0 (delta 0)
+    Total 9 (delta 7), reused 0 (delta 0)
-    remote: Resolving deltas: 100% (29/29), completed with 6 local objects.[K
+    remote: Resolving deltas: 100% (7/7), completed with 6 local objects.[K
     To git@github.com:yuri-pechatnov/caos_2019-2020.git
-       2407c99..4c319b6  master -> master
+       773e77d..34c419f  master -> master